revault/practical-revault/messages.md

 A wallet is not bound to share its signature for the unvault transaction.
 This flexibility allows "unactive vaults": a multisig which is not spendable by default but still guarded by the emergency transaction deterrent.
-A wallet must share its signature for the `cancel` and the unvault `emergency` transaction nonetheless.
+A wallet must share its signature for the `cancel` and the unvault `emergency` transactions nonetheless.
 An inactive vault may later become active by sharing signatures for the `unvault` transaction.